 MBA in Logistics and Supply Chain Management is a 2-year post-graduation management program.
 In this program, students learn about various processes of management such as planning, implementation, control and flow of the product or service.
 This programme covers topics such as – Trade Operations, Liner Industry, Commercial Geography, Implementation issues in Supply Chain Performance Metrics and Modelling & Operational Strategic, Logistics Management and recent SCM trends.

-Eligibility criteria for students to pursue an MBA in Logistics and Supply Chain Management is given below:
+Eligibility criteria for students to pursue an MBA in Logistics and Supply Chain Management are given below:

 - The student must have passed XIIth class from a recognized board